 The beautiful new luxury hotel – Castell Son Claret was the location for the recent abcBusiness lunch.
 See the photos from the event here. […] abcBusiness lunch at Castell Son Claret

-We hope you have found our restaurant review of Michelin star restaurant Zarnada useful and that you have many memorable meals as a result of our restaurant recommendations on Mallorca.
+We hope you have found this article about Zaranda Restaurant useful and that you have many memorable meals as a result of our recommendations.

 Bon Profit as the locals say!!